 Transportation Map Update

 The transportation map update will be an amendment to the 2035 Comprehensive Transportation Plan.
-The update will contain small changes that will help make the plan more relevant for use today.
+The update will include small changes to the Master Street Map that will help make the map more relevant for use today.

 It is important for motorists and bicyclists to understand the rules of the road and yield to pedestrians whenever possible.
 We promote pedestrian travel through sidewalk improvements, pedestrian crosswalks, traffic calming measures, and traffic signal timings that accommodate pedestrian movement.